argoproj/argo-events/api/sensor.md

 <p>

-GitArtifact contains information about an minio stored in git
+GitArtifact contains information about an artifact stored in git

 </p>